bonfus/muesr/docs/Intro.rst

 the spin polarized electronic orbitals and the muon spin.
-Even though the interaction is best described with quantum mechanics, for the sake of simplicity, here we approximate the spin polarized electronic orbitals with classical dipoles centered at the nuclei.
+Even though the interaction is best described with quantum mechanics, for the sake of simplicity, here we approximate the spin polarized electronic orbitals with classical dipoles centered at the nuclei of the magnetic atoms.
 This approximation is also implicit in the code and works rather well in many cases.